meltyourface/blank/posts/mind-control/Magickal-Mind-Control-Ritual-for-Personal-Growth/index.md

 4. Chants and Invocations:

-Begin the ritual by welcoming the chosen thoughtform or egregore with an invocation such as: "Mnemosyne the all-knowing, your insight I seek.
+**Begin the ritual by welcoming the chosen thoughtform or egregore with an invocation such as**: "Mnemosyne the all-knowing, your insight I seek.
 Intuitus, whose sight pierces beyond the veil, grant me clarity.
 By the elements and my will, may you join me in this sacred space and lend me your wisdom and power."

 5. Step-by-Step Ritual Process: